 7) The Enthusiast fear their experiences are empty and bring them no happiness.

-8) Type Eight is the Challenger, they fear others are turning against them, verging on paranoia.
+8) Type Eight is the Challenger.
+They fear others are turning against them, verging on paranoia.

 The 9 spiritual pathways also give us nine ways to enhance our intellectual and spiritual growth.
 As we grow and integrate, we gain access to the sweet spot of each of the other qualities associated with other personalities.

-Don’t despair, if you are reading this, it means you have enough awareness to realize that you should test your spiritual practice.
+Don’t despair.
+If you are reading this, it means you have enough awareness to realize that you should test your spiritual practice.

 The way to integrate is by developing a well-rounded, healthy spiritual practice.
-You guessed it, there are nine elements to this formula.
+You guessed it, and there are nine elements to this formula.

 Conducting a Spiritual Pathways Test

-Fact is, organized religions don’t want you to question their doctrines because you might discover things that would prompt you to leave.
+The fact is, organized religions don’t want you to question their doctrines because you might discover things that would prompt you to leave.
 They don’t want to lose paying customers.
 It’s one of the best reasons for testing our spiritual path.